AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRIVACY-POLICY.md

 only `hashlib`, `json`, and `datetime` from the Python standard library.
 There is no `requests`, `urllib`, `http`, or any network import.

+**Important:** The core stamp function makes no network calls.
+However, optional GitHub Actions workflows (auto‑seal, blockchain anchor, abuse detector) **do** make network calls.
+If you enable those workflows, your data will be transmitted to GitHub and possibly to third‑party blockchain services.
+Review those services’ privacy policies before enabling automation.

 ---

 ## 3. CERTIFICATION SERVICES — DATA COLLECTED